januswel/q-and-a/eric-vicenti_react-native.md

 | chirag04: | ericvicenti [Q&A] what percent of Groups app is using NavigationExperimental if at all? |
 | **ericvicenti:** | chirag04, 'percent' can be a tricky thing to define when it comes to API adoption, especially in hybrid apps like Groups.
 An upcoming release of Groups will switch to NavigationExperimental for all navigation that happens within the react views |
 | Joshua: | [Q&A] What are the biggest needs that the community could fill in right now that aren't being actively tackled by the RN FB team? |
-| ericvicenti said: | Joshua The community is pretty amazing when it comes to supporting each-other, and I want to see that get even better.
+| **ericvicenti:** | Joshua The community is pretty amazing when it comes to supporting each-other, and I want to see that get even better.
 The docs aren't nearly as mature as the knowledge of the community, and it would be amazing if everybody pitched in on the documentation and example code to help raise the bar for everyone else.
 | geirman: | [Q&A] I'd love a "Getting Started with NavigationExperimental" style tutorial.
 I spent an evening trying to dig into the docs and UIExplorer examples, but didn't get far.
 Something that starts simple and builds up from there would be awesome.
 Are you aware of any efforts along those lines?
 ETA? |
 | **ericvicenti:** | geirman, that is on my todo list.
 I have started a version here, but I decided to move away from the TicTacToe example and I haven't gone back to revise and finish it:  https://github.com/ericvicenti/navigation-rfc/blob/master/Docs/Guide.md |
 | daniel: | [Q&A] I'm working on a RN app on the FB platform, do you know if it's possible to contact FB to see if they'd be interested in showcasing it? |